 Brandt-Daroff exercises are movements that can treat the symptoms of vertigo.
-They involve moving from a lying down position to a sitting position, so people can perform these exercises at home without equipment.
+They involve moving from a lying down position to a sitting position.
+People can do these exercises at home without equipment.

 Vertigo causes people to feel as though they are spinning.
 It can be due to an underlying condition, such as inner ear problems.
 Another possible cause is standing up or moving the head too quickly.